 With the sleeping girl in the center who is fantasizing about the possibilities for herself.

-As we know, painter Gustav Klimt was obsessed with painting women and creating illusions from a woman’s perspective, which is shown in this work as well.
+We know obsession of painter Gustav Klimt with painting women and creating illusions from a woman’s perspective.

 Keeping in mind that Gustav Klimt was a symbolist artist, here the bunch of flowers indicates the rise of womanhood.